Tech-Naija-Rise/thought_book/README.md

 ---

 ## 🌍 Why Thought Book?
-Most note apps are slow, online-dependent or not private.
-I needed a way to capture ideas instantly, without worrying about internet or privacy.
+Most note apps are slow, online-dependent, insecure, and leave your notes scattered and disorganized — like Notepad with its endless .txt files.
+I wanted a faster, private way to capture ideas instantly.
 Thought Book was built for exactly that:

 - 📝 Capture a thought the moment it comes.
 - 🚫 No internet required.